dougeby/IntuneDocs/InTuneDocs/DeployUse/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 2. Expand the .zip file.
 This will produce a Payload folder containing your .app bundle.

-3. Use the codesign tool to check the entitlements on the .app bundle like this:
+3. Use the codesign tool to check the entitlements on the .app bundle, where `YourApp.app` is the actual name of your .app bundle.:

     ```
     $ codesign -d --entitlements :- "Payload/YourApp.app"
     ```
-    where `YourApp.app` is the actual name of your .app bundle.

-4. Use the security tool to check the entitlements of the app's embedded provisioning profile:
+4. Use the security tool to check the entitlements of the app's embedded provisioning profile, where `YourApp.app` is the actual name of your .app bundle.

     ```
     $ security -D -i "Payload/YourApp.app/embedded.mobileprovision"
     ```
-    where `YourApp.app` is the actual name of your .app bundle.

 ### Remove entitlements from an app by using the –e parameter
 This command removes any enabled capabilities in the app that are not in the entitlements file.
 If you remove capabilities that are being used by the app, it can break your app.
 An example of where you might remove missing capabilities is in a vendor-produced app that has all capabilities by default.